podcast

 Draft Zero: a screenwriting podcast

-How can unfilmables enhance the experience of your script?
-AKA Why your screenwriting guru is wrong In this episode, Chas and Stu deep dive into the controversial area of "unfilmables" — those alleged screenwriting sins, where a writer writes a line that (apparently) cannot be seen or heard.
+Listen to discover how *produced* screenplays use unfilmables to shape tone, performance, and humour on the page.
+AKA Why your screenwriting guru is wrong In this episode, Chas and Stu deep dive into the controversial area of “unfilmables” — those alleged screenwriting sins, where a writer writes a line that (apparently) cannot be seen or heard.
 But many produced spec scripts use unfilmables to great effect.
-So how and why do they "get away with it"?
-In this first part, they look at unfilmables in micro moments: to describe locations, set (or change) the mood/tone, bring performances to life, and communicate ce...
+So how and why do they “get away with it”?
+In this first part, they look at unfilmables in micro moments: to describe locations, set (or change) the mood/tone...

 2019-08-07